|

 These images from our Chopped: 1850 presentations makes one reason why perspectives and experiences differed very clear.
 It's structural.
 This week students researched 8 different real people from the antebellum era.
 They used primary and secondary sources to identify what obstacles and opportunities each person faced.
 Together we defined the ten elements in the Pantry of Democracy.
 The pantry on the Food Network show Chopped is filled with foods and tools anyone can access equally.
 Today students evaluated whether their person from history had full access to the pantry, as we imagine all Americans do.
 Few eighth graders will realize this on first glance, but they've proven the importance of not white-washing history through the work they've done.
 The pantry on the bottom left belongs to Nathan Appleton, a wealthy industrialist from Boston.
 Top left is Angelina Grimke, an abolitionist who came from a wealthy white family.
 Top right is Caroline Quarrls an enslaved woman who liberated herself using the Underground Railroad and the bottom right is Lucy Larcom, a white woman who worked in the Lowell cotton mills starting at age 11.
 The other four people from history include Solomon Northup from 12 years a slave fame, a slaveowner from Louisiana, an Irish immigrant and a Cherokee woman.
 To model our work this week, I shared the profile of Juana Briones.
 I can't wait to see what conclusions they draw when they compare next week.
 We could read from the textbook and take a test on the differences between North and South but that leaves out the richness and complexity of America's reality.
 Creating a culturally responsive curriculum is a practice that requires a cycle of reflection and revision.

 Five years ago when I revamped my antebellum America unit to include more perspectives, I used Jefferson Davis's West Point delinquency record in a primary source analysis.
 Our overall analysis focused on his terrible record and complete lack of leadership.
 Implicit in this analysis is the way privileged helped Davis reach power.
 After he led a rebellion against the United States he faced little repercussions and was allowed to retire to a comfortable plantation.
 This year I'm demonstrating how to analyze sources and prepare a presentation about a real person from history using the story of Juana Briones.
 Narratives of Hispanic Heritage have long been buried and kept from learners.
 Centering those stories is easier every year.
 Stanford History Education Group has a great lesson that focuses on sourcing using primary sources about Juana.
 Unladylike2020 also has great sources.
 Juana isn't in their collection but Jovita Idar is and she's amazing.
 If you need those Jefferson Davis primary sources, his papers are at Rice University.
-More about the structure of this unit- which ends with a Chopped Basket presentation is in the Example Units tab.
-It's no secret that every social studies teacher in America feels that extra scrutiny of any assignment, reading or activity lurks around every corner.
+More about the structure of this unit- which ends with a Chopped Basket presentation is in the Example Units tab. |

 Categories |